 - If you will be visiting multiple attractions, plan your day around the movie times and the Colonel boat schedule.

-Where to Stay Near Moody Gardens:
+Where to Stay Near Moody Gardens

 Where to Eat Near Moody Gardens:

-No visit to Galveston is complete without ocean-view dining.
+No visit to the city of Galveston is complete without ocean-view dining.
 We grabbed delicious hamburgers at The Spot, located on the Seawall.
 While eating, we watched people enjoying their time at the beach by bike, on the sand, and in the surf.
 We also had a nice view of the rides and attractions at the Pleasure Pier.